Murray-C/query-docs/query-languages/dax/utctoday-function-dax.md

 ## Remarks

-- UTCTODAY returns the time value 12:00:00 PM for all dates.
+- UTCTODAY returns the time value 12:00:00 AM (midnight) for all dates.

 - The UTCNOW function is similar but returns the exact time and date.